 At the end of the day, always speak the truth in love to those whose beliefs differ from your own.
 Point yourself back to God's Word as the only true source of wisdom.

 Interested in learning more about different denominations?
-Read a free preview of A Simple Explanation of Christian Denominations (and pick up a pack of 20 for your congregation).
+Pick up A Simple Explanation of Christian Denominations for you and your congregation.